On this page, you'll find descriptions of individual projects and overviews of the communities with which we've partnered.

 2024-2025

 For their capstone projects, students in Civic and Environmental Engineering created designs, alternatives, scheduling, and costs to update a community center.
 Their work focused on several aspects of the building: the parking lot, the building's entryway, layout and partition of the mainfloor, and connectivity of upstairs meeting room to entryway.
+This project is part of IISC's partnership with Pathfinders RC&D.

 Overhead photo of vacant lot